Autovia

-Autovia was a short lived brand of British car from Coventry existing from 1935 to 1938 with production starting in January 1937.
-The venture was ambitious and even included setting up a school for chauffeurs.
-The cars were expensive and it was a market sector well served by other companies.
+Autovia was a short lived brand of British cars from Coventry existing from 1935 to 1938 with production starting in January 1937.
+Created by Riley to target the luxury market, the venture was ambitious and even included setting up a school for chauffeurs.
+The cars were expensive, however, and it was a market sector already well served by other companies.
 44 cars were made.

 Large luxury cars

 The company was created by Riley as a subsidiary to produce large luxury cars and a new factory was built.
-A 2849 cc 90°V-8, triple camshaft engine was developed from a pair of 1½-litre Riley engine blocks and coupled to a pre selector unit bought from Armstrong Siddeley.
-One car was fitted with a ZF 4 speed manual box, drive was to the rear wheels through a live axle with worm gear final drive.
+A 2849 cc 90-degree V-8, triple camshaft engine was developed from the Riley 8/90 engine but using the same bore as the 1½-litre Riley engine.
+This was coupled to a preselector unit bought from Armstrong Siddeley.
+One car was fitted with a ZF 4-speed manual box.
+Drive was to the rear wheels through a live axle with worm gear final drive.

 Three body types were advertised, a Sports saloon, a Special Saloon with extra leg room at the expense of boot space and a limousine mostly built by Arthur Mulliner of Northampton who were London distributors.
 The car was also available as a bare chassis.

 The venture failed when Riley went bankrupt.
-When they were taken over by the Nuffield Organization Autovia was not resurrected.
+When they were taken over by the Nuffield Organization Autovia was not resurrected and the assets were purchased by Jimmy James Ltd., a Riley distributor in London.

 There were thought to be eight of these cars remaining in 2008.

 The limousine was considered remarkable for its width being more than its overall height yet the floors were flat and a tunnel and wells avoided at the back.
 "The general low set helps stability" said The Times, "the models are well equipped, as they should be for the price".

 Specification

-The specially designed chassis frame permits a low overall height and low floor line.
+The underslung chassis frame permitted a low overall height and low floor line, for the saloon and limousine as well as the sporting model.

 In addition to the details in the adjacent box: